A few days ago we published a couple of WordPress productivity tricks that can help you save your time while using WordPress dashboard.

 So if you've opted for a fairly cheap, or lowest-tier hosting plan, your first stop should be upgrading to the highest tier hosting you can afford.
 You should consider opting for a Virtual Private Server, where you will have a number of dedicated resources available for your website.

-Check out some of our recommended WordPress hosting services here.
+Check out some of our recommended WordPress hosting services in our web hosting section.
 We host most of our websites on InMotion, we've been with them for several years and have never had anything to complain about them - and we're thrilled with the performance we've gotten out of this service.

 2. Discover the plugins slowing down your site